lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

 # 0 Solution Requirements & Capabiilities

 WIP capturing stated application requirements.
-Will use to select and map to application `bilities` Current estimation: Translate and Assign to 3 parts of solution design.
+Will use to select and map to application `bilities`.
+Current estimation: Translate and Assign to 3 parts of solution design.

 ## Status: